-Orientation sessions for first-year, fall-entry students are day-and-a-half programs held in June and July.
+Orientation sessions for first-year, fall-entry students are two-day program held in June and July.
 One, one-day session is available in August, just before classes begin.

-The online registration system for the New Vols Experience: Orientation will open January 15, 2016.
+The online registration system for the New Vols Experience: Orientation will open in February 2019!

-In early January, admitted students received a mailer from our office containing everything you need to know to prepare for the New Vols Experience: Orientation this summer.
+Admitted students receive a mailer from our office containing everything you need to know to prepare for the New Vols Experience: Orientation this summer.
 This publication contains valuable information on next steps after you’re admitted.

-You must confirm your enrollment and pay the $250 enrollment deposit prior to registering for orientation.
+You must confirm your enrollment by paying the $250 enrollment deposit prior to registering for orientation.

 Multiple campus improvement projects will impact campus pedestrian traffic on campus during orientation.
 Orientation participants will be required to walk up and down stairs to and from buildings.

 Plan to attend an orientation session where you college/major is scheduled to advise (see chart below).
 Colleges are advising at sessions noted by “X” below.
 Do not make travel plans until you confirm your registration for a particular session!
 Register early—space is limited and fills quickly.